 Medication for Addiction Treatment (MAT) promotes long-term sobriety, helping people to live healthy, balanced lives in recovery.
 It is a comprehensive treatment approach that also addresses psychological needs and overall well-being.

 If a person with opioid use disorder (OUD) only goes through detox, it is likely that they will relapse and return to opioid use.
 MAT can help prevent relapse.

-While a person can always choose to withdraw from opioids without using medication assistance, it can be much more difficult symptomatically.
-Withdrawal without MAT also increases the risk of relapse.
-Thus, the use of medications is highly encouraged.
-MAT, in combination with psychosocial resources, is the standard of care for treating opioid use disorder, both immediately during detox and after maintenance.
+While it’s possible to withdraw from opioids without medication assistance, it increases the risk of relapse due to the discomfort involved.
+MAT, in combination with psychosocial resources, is the standard of care for treating opioid use disorder, both immediately during detox and for ongoing maintenance.

-Then, there are two options for MAT: Methadone, and Suboxone, discussed in detail elsewhere.
-There is also Vivitrol, an opioid antagonist that can also be used for people who cannot or do not want to take methadone or Suboxone.
+Methadone and Buprenorphine are the two main medications used in MAT for opioid use disorder.
+Vivitrol is another second line option.
+This is an opioid antagonist that can be used for people who cannot or do not want to take methadone or Suboxone.

-MAT allows the patient to focus on therapy instead of uncomfortable withdrawals.
-It is an effective option to treat opioid dependence, reduce cravings, and improve the quality of life for patients undergoing addiction treatment.
+Ultimately, MAT is an effective option to treat opioid dependence, reduce cravings, and improve quality of life for people with OUD.

 It works better than detox alone due to the whole-patient approach involved.
 Detox doesn’t address underlying issues with counseling and therapy.
 MAT does.